-Giolito, White Sox edge Brewers 3-2 for 6th straight victory
+Abreu, White Sox edge Brewers 3-2 for 6th straight victory

 The pandemic is preventing the between-inning sausage races from taking place at Miller Park this year, but the tradition hasn’t been scrapped entirely.
 It’s just moving out of the ballpark.

-The sausage races instead are taking place at various Milwaukee-area locations and being shown on the Miller Park scoreboard and on social media midway through the sixth inning of select home game.
+The sausage races instead are taking place at various Milwaukee-area locations and being shown on the Miller Park scoreboard and on social media at select home game.
 For Monday’s home opener, the Polish sausage won a race that took place at the Sheboygan Falls headquarters of Johnsonville, the event’s sponsor.
 The chorizo won Tuesday’s race, with the Milwaukee Art Museum serving as the backdrop.

 UP NEXT